Mastering Credit Management: A Comprehensive Guide to Financial Success

 keytakeway

-What is Credit Management?
+What Is Credit Management?

-Steps in the Credit Management Process
+Key Steps in the Credit Management Process

-1. Review the customer's credit application:
+1. Review the customer’s credit application

-2. Review the customer's financial health:
+2. Review the customer’s financial health

-Credit teams download reports from credit agencies to analyze the customer's credit ratings and payment scores.
-They also review public financial statements, such as cash flow statements, profit and loss statements, and balance sheets, to assess the customer's financial health.
-For existing customers, credit teams review the payment behavior along with 3rd party credit ratings and financials.
+Credit teams obtain reports from credit agencies to analyze customer credit ratings and payment scores.
+They review public financial statements, including cash flow, profit and loss, and balance sheets, to assess financial health. existing customers, they evaluate payment behavior alongside third-party credit ratings and financial data.
+This comprehensive analysis informs decisions on credit limits and terms, ensuring prudent credit management practices.

-3. Ask for credit references:
+3. Ask for credit references

-Credit teams request credit references, such as bank and trade references, to verify the buyer's financial position and creditworthiness.
+Credit teams request credit references, such as bank and trade references, to verify the buyer’s financial position and creditworthiness.
+By contacting these references, the credit team can verify the customer’s payment history, reliability in meeting financial obligations, and overall financial stability.

-4. Calculate the credit score and credit limit:
+4. Calculate the credit score and credit limit

-Credit teams use sophisticated risk models to quantify the customer’s creditworthiness.
+Credit teams use comprehensive risk models to quantify the customer’s creditworthiness.
 These risk models are customized to the industry and the credit policy followed by the organization.
 Various parameters are used in these risk models, and they have different weightages across organizations.
 These parameters generally fall into the following buckets:

 • Financial Health – Income Statement, Balance Sheet, and Cash Flow Key financial ratios (some of them being industry-specific) are used in the model as financial health indicators.

 • Payment Behaviour – For existing customers, their payment history acts as a proxy for predicting future payment behavior.
-KPIs such as average days Late (ADL) is used to quantify payment behavior.
+KPIs such as average days late (ADL) is used to quantify payment behavior.

 • Environmental Factors – Sometimes, it is essential to consider environmental factors such as the country of operation of the customer (factor in political and regulatory risk), the region of operation (if it is prone to natural calamities).